Flexible working - taking action

 If you want to make a claim to an employment tribunal, you should contact Acas to start the early conciliation process and seek advice as soon as possible as very strict time limits apply.

-You may be able to make a discrimination claim or a constructive dismissal claim.
+You may also be able to make a discrimination claim or a constructive dismissal claim.

 Claiming constructive dismissal